(Just for reference I have a younger brother who is 11 years old and an older sister who is 21 years old )

 So many sub-questions for what would seem like an uncomplicated and easy question to start with and to answer…

 Losing a sibling is such a different experience to losing a child, it’s a different relationship that no one will ever understand except you and your sibling.

-I feel like I not only lost my brother, but I also lost my best friend and partner in crime when Chase died and reliving everything that happened if someone asked me how many siblings I have and I include Chase it will just be too painful to have to do that and to try to keep myself together.
+I feel like I not only lost my brother, but I also lost my best friend and partner in crime when C died and reliving everything that happened if someone asked me how many siblings I have and I include C it will just be too painful to have to do that and to try to keep myself together.
 It’s too painful to think about let alone say out loud.

 I wish there was a handbook that could tell me how to grieve and what I’ll feel and what to say in situations where I don’t know what to say.
 My Mum says that it’s a good way of remembering your sibling and that might be so, but for me, it just makes me really sad and brings up all the grief feelings to the surface that I try to bury down so I’m not consumed by them everyday.

 It’s incredibly tricky and confusing to know what the right answer is and I just don’t know what to say… Maybe one day I will figure it out but at the moment whenever I get asked I’ll probably still freeze and start to stutter out words that don’t make sense.

 If any of you reading this post have lost a sibling and get asked that question what do you say and what’s your answer to the person asking you?
 Let me know in the comments.